-In our opinion, the annual report, file name [254900D99QJEBJ52WZ34-2023-12-31-en.zip] is prepared in accordance with the ESEF Regulation.
+In our opinion, the annual report, file name 254900D99QJEBJ52WZ34-2024-12-31-en.zip is prepared in accordance with the ESEF Regulation.

+the Bobi Regulation.

 We recommend that the Annual Report be adopted at the Annual General Meeting.

+Herlev, 3 April 2025

+Executive Board

+Mark-Robert Abraham

+Board of Directors